 - Biomedical Engineering: a one-year biology sequence that covers cellular, molecular and developmental biology and genetics and a second semester of general chemistry with lab

 - Chemical Engineering: one semester of biology that covers cellular, molecular and developmental biology, a second semester of general chemistry with lab, one semester of organic chemistry with lab (MATLAB proficiency and a course on energy and environment from a scientific point of view are strongly recommended.)

 - Computer Science & Computer Engineering: a second computer programming course

 A GPA of B+ (3.25/4.0) or better, both overall and in science and mathematics courses is required for admission to the Dual Degree Program.
 Applicants with lower GPAs are considered on a case-by-case basis; please have your liaison officer write a letter of support.

 - Institutional Recommendation & Receipt of a Second Degree

-The Dual Degree liaison officer at your current institution must sign two forms to certify aptitude for engineering study.
+The Dual Degree liaison officer at your current institution must sign the Course Requirement Form and the English Proficiency Form to certify aptitude for engineering study.
 This will attest you are expected to complete a bachelor's level, non-engineering degree no later than receipt of the engineering degree from WUSTL.